ErcGuy/EchoNet2D/README.md

   <img src="assets/Icon.png" width="180"/>
 </p>

+🗓 Created: June 2025

 **EchoNet2D** is a PyTorch-based framework for training and evaluating a CNN model for 2D hand keypoint detection from RGB images.
 Designed around the FreiHAND dataset, it enables accurate landmark localization through a customizable training pipeline.

+This project was built to explore real-time hand tracking, and deepen my understanding of computer vision and artificial intelligence pipelines.
+I focused on optimizing model performance for 128x128 input to allow faster inference on CPU.

 > **Note:** Pretrained model weights are **not included** due to file size limits.
 Please train the model using the provided scripts.